 If you really need read/write access and are willing to pay, Paragon Software may have an option for you.
 The company offers ExtFS for Mac software that it claims is safe and fast.
 The company even says its software can repair Ext4 and other filesystems.

 We haven’t tested this software, so we can’t say whether or not it works as claimed.
-It does offer a free trial, but to be safe you might want to back up your drives, just in case.
+It does offer a free trial, but to be safe, you may want to back up your drives, just in case.
 If you want to buy the software, it’s available for $39.95.

 While Ext4 on macOS is far from impossible, it’s also frustrating since Apple doesn’t support the format.
 Given the company’s focus on its own technologies, we don’t expect to see this change in the near future.
 For the time being, it’s up to companies like Paragon Software and the open source community to keep it coming.